proudcity/wp-proud-theme/README.md

 ### Building notes
-You should install [Node Version Manager](https://github.com/nvm-sh/nvm) to run the commands below and work on Node v12 for this build.
+You should install [Node Version Manager](https://github.com/nvm-sh/nvm) to run the commands below and work on Node v18 for this build.

+You should also intall [bower](https://bower.io/).

+If you're using the [Nix Package](https://nixos.org/) manager there is a `shell.nix` file that will install all the requirements above in your shell by running `nix-shell`.
+It **will not** install NVM as you don't need it with Nix.
+The advantage of Nix is that it install nothing globally so you don't have version conflicts.
+The current shell you're using is the only one that has Node 18 or Bower.

+## Setup Build Process

 ```
-nvm use 12
+nvm use 18 (skip if you're using nix)
 # clones our proudcity-patterns repository and sets it up as the theme expects
 npm run-script projectsetup
 # build project